iTaxoTools/Gene_subset_selector/README.md

 One input directory is necessary.
 It should contain a folder called "Fasta" containing all necessary alignment files in a fasta format and a folder called "Trees" that contains all corresponding tree files.
-Tree and alignment files have to be named the same (except for the suffix).
+Each corresponding Tree and alignment files have to be named the same (except for the suffix).

 ## Running the script